Tanks in the German Army: World War II

-However, the appearance of a few of the new generation T-34 and KV-1 tanks in Russia during 1941 compelled the Germans to begin a race for superior armor and gun power.
+The appearance of a few of the new generation T-34 and KV-1 tanks in the early phase of the German invasion of Russia in 1941 compelled the Germans to partake in a race for superior armor and firepower.
 The third generation included many different variants, but the most important designs were the Panzer V (Panther) and Panzer VI (Tiger) tanks.